-The company began working on their premier plane, the SpaceShipTwo.
-The vehicle weighs just over 21,000 pounds has a max speed of 2,400mph, and is capable of transporting six passengers.
+The company began working on its premier plane, the SpaceShipTwo.
+The vehicle weighs just over 21,000 pounds, has a max speed of 2,400mph, and is capable of transporting six passengers.
 With specs like these, it’s clearly in a different class than SpaceX and its Falcon Heavy.

 Unfortunately, their new design would take longer than anticipated to achieve its goal.
 In 2007, its engine exploded during a routine test, killing three employees.
 Another accident led to the tragic loss of another in 2014.
 With hopes shunted, Branson slowed down his tests to ensure that his passengers would be completely safe.